1. FC Köln: Continuing success

-In 1963, FC Köln was selected as one of the original 16 teams to play in the Bundesliga, Germany's new professional football league.
-Köln continued their winning ways by becoming the first ever Bundesliga champion in the league's inaugural 1963–64 season.
-As German champions, Köln entered the 1964–65 European Cup where it met England's Liverpool at the quarter-final stage.
+In 1963, FC Köln became one of the 16 founder members of the Bundesliga, Germany's new professional football league.
+Köln continued their winning ways by becoming the first Bundesliga champion, in the league's inaugural 1963–64 season.
+As German champions, Köln entered the 1964–65 European Cup, where it met England's Liverpool at the quarter-final stage.
 After two 0–0 draws, a third game was played which was also a stalemate, this time 2–2.
 As the penalty shootout had not yet been introduced as the means of deciding a tie, Köln went out of the competition on the toss of a coin.
 Ironically enough, there was the need for a second coin toss because the first time the coin stuck vertically in the ground.
-The club also became the first Bundesliga side to field a Brazilian player when it signed Zézé for a then club record fee of DM 150,000.
+Köln also became the first Bundesliga side to field a Brazilian player, when it signed Zézé from Madureira for a then club record fee of DM 150,000.
 Domestically, Köln recorded a second-place finish in the 1964–65 Bundesliga season and won its first DFB-Pokal in 1967–68.

 At the start of the 1970s, Köln reached three DFB-Pokal finals in four seasons, losing all three; to Kickers Offenbach in 1970, Bayern Munich in 1971 and Borussia Mönchengladbach in 1973.
-The team also achieved another second place Bundesliga finish in 1973 before reaching another DFB-Pokal final in 1977, beating Hertha BSC over two legs to win the trophy for the second time.
+The team also achieved another second place Bundesliga finish in 1973, before reaching another DFB-Pokal final in 1977, beating Hertha BSC over two legs to win the trophy for the second time.

-In 1977–78, FC Köln enjoyed its most successful season, winning the Bundesliga title, its third national title overall, and retaining the DFB-Pokal.
-This makes Köln one of only four clubs to have won the double in the Bundesliga era.
+In 1977–78, Köln enjoyed their most successful season, winning the Bundesliga title, its third national title overall, and retaining the DFB-Pokal, beating local rivals Fortuna Düsseldorf 2–0.
+Köln became the second club to claim the double in the Bundesliga era.

 Köln had another losing DFB-Pokal final appearance in 1980, before winning the competition for a fourth time in 1983.
 In 1986, the club appeared in its first European final, losing 5–3 on aggregate to Real Madrid in the UEFA Cup Final.
-Two second place Bundesliga finishes, in 1988–89 and 1989–90, and another DFB-Pokal final loss in 1991, marked the end of a glorious thirty-year period for FC Köln.
+Two second place Bundesliga finishes, in 1988–89 and 1989–90, and another DFB-Pokal final loss in 1991, marked the end of a successful thirty-year spell for Köln.

-21st century: ups and downs

-In recent years, the club's performance has been mixed.
-The FC holds the dubious distinction of the worst goal drought in Bundesliga history: in 2002, the supporters had to wait 1034 excruciating minutes (equivalent to 11-and-a-half games) until Thomas Cichon found the back of the net again.